deathsave/grand-prix/docs/RULES.md

 ### Green-flag

 The race is underway.
 This is the primary left-flipper shot.
 The left gate is held open allowing a counter-clockwise orbit.
+Bottom-most 3 inserts on South-East chain keep track of successful orbits.

 * Mode activated when one of the 2 pairs of drop targets go down.
-* Bottom-most 3 inserts on South-West chain keep track of successful orbits.
 * 3 orbits activates Pit Row.

 TODO: Define scoring bonuses during...